mapbender/mapbender-documentation/en/bundles/Mapbender/WmcBundle/elements/wmc_loader.rst

    tooltip: 'Load configuration'        # text to use as tooltip
    target: map                          # name of map element
    components:  ['idloader', 'listloader', 'wmcloader'] # select components from
-                                        # idloader (load configuration by id on start of application),
+                                        # idloader - load configuration by id on start of application like ?wmcid=<wmcid>
-                                        # listloader (load configuration from a list),
+                                        # listloader - load configuration from a list
-                                        # wmcloader (load from a file
+                                        # wmcloader - load from a file
-   keepSources: false                   # keep the sources that are already loaded in an application,
+   keepSources: false                   # defines what should happen with the services of the application
                                         # default false
+                                        # BaseSources - keep only the sources marked as BaseSource in the application
+                                        # AllSources -  keep the sources that are already loaded in the application
    keepExtent: false                    # keeps the actual extent, default is false (will apply the
                                         # extent of the configuration)